Exhibition Highlights

 2011 – Richard Masters: As the Worlds Turn

 In the fall of 2011, the Iowa State Historical Society hosted an exhibition of the artist’s ten-piece series entitled, As the Worlds Turn.
 The show coincided with the Iowa City Gallery Walk.
-It felt good to return to Iowa City and display my artwork in the shadow of my alma mater, the University of Iowa.
+This show marked the first time the artist displayed his artwork in Iowa City since graduating from his alma mater, the University of Iowa.